-geographical water quality management strategies and thematic plans300 applicable to those catchments and water resources.
+Specific interventions, to address issues of anthropogenic eutrophication in catchments and water resources, are most efficiently implemented when executed based on appropriate water resource planning .
+Coherent implementation of these measures requires roll-out in accordance with the geographical water quality management strategies and thematic plans applicable to those catchments and water resources.
 In this instance, utilising strategy steering committees presents an effective mechanism to oversee, coordinate and to maintain strategy and plan implementation.
 The objectives of such committees, which can be utilised to implement and maintain interventions to address catchment-specific eutrophication challenges, include the following:

-- ► To identify and highlight water quality issues of concern, including eutrophication, in relation to the mandate and responsibility of each of the committee members; - ➤ To facilitate coordination between the various components within the DWS (Head and Regional Offices); CMAs; and other relevant authorities, with the aim of giving effect to the relevant geographical strategies and thematic plans; - ► To promote coordination and integration of water quality management related actions throughout all relevant sub catchments; - ► To ensure the implementation, and where appropriate the updating, of the relevant geographical strategies and thematic plans; and - ➤ To ensure accurate and efficient feedback with regard to the implementation of the abovementioned actions to the SSC and/ or any other relevant structures.
+- ► To identify and highlight water quality issues of concern, including eutrophication, in relation to the mandate and responsibility of each of the committee member organisations; - ➤ To facilitate coordination between the various components within the DWS (Head and Regional Offices); CMAs; and other relevant authorities, with the aim of giving effect to the relevant geographical strategies and thematic plans; - ➤ To promote coordination and integration of water quality management related actions throughout all relevant sub catchments; - ► To ensure the implementation, and where appropriate the updating, of the relevant geographical strategies and thematic plans; and - To ensure accurate and efficient feedback with regard to the implementation of the abovementioned actions to the strategy steering committee and/ or any other relevant structures.